llhotka/mybox-ha-mqtt/README.md

    [ob-yaml.el](https://github.com/llhotka/ob-yaml) that enables
    YAML mode in source code blocks.

-GitHub now understands Org mode almost perfectly, so nicely rendered [master file](mybox-ha-mqtt.org) can also be viewed directly in the GitHub repo.
+GitHub now understands Org mode syntax almost perfectly, so nicely rendered [master file](mybox-ha-mqtt.org) can also be viewed directly in the GitHub repo.